 Perhaps you’ve been hypnotized by the world’s concept of wealth.
-Did you allow the media, entertainment, and sports word to define wealth for you?
+Did you allow the media, entertainment, and sports world to define wealth for you?

-Have you bought into the lies and fake lives of most professionals and senior executives who fly business class all around the world, live in the upscale area of the city, drive the latest model of an exotic car?
+Have you bought into the lies and fake lives of most professionals and senior executives who fly business class all around the world, live in the upscale area of the city, and drive the latest model of an exotic car?
 Listen, it’s time to wake up and shake yourself free of these shackles of deception that have held many down financially.

 This deception about what true wealth is all about is the reason 80% to 90% of the world population is not wealthy.
 Society has lied to us about what it means to be wealthy.
 As a result, everyone is trying to LOOK wealthy, instead of paying the price to be truly wealthy.

 The irony of life is this, those who are truly wealthy try to live like the poor, while the poor are killing themselves to live like the wealthy.

 Indeed, empty barrels make the loudest noise.

-Listen, friend, you need a reorientation, a paradigm shift from the lies the society is presenting to you.
+Listen, friend, you need a reorientation, a paradigm shift from the lies society is presenting to you.

 This post is to help you know the truth about what true wealth is so that you can be free from the wrong perception and images the world has created of a wealthy person; which is making people take wrong steps and live fake lives.